 Introduction to Predictive Analytics Techniques

 The following article provides an outline for Predictive Analytics Techniques.
-Predictive Analytics simply put is using big and varied data from various sources to determine or Predict future outcomes based on Historical and current trends or data.
+Predictive Analytics uses big and varied data from various sources to determine or predict future outcomes based on Historical and current trends or data.
 It involves big Data techniques to process large volumes of data to ascertain future outcomes.
-It is one of the most sought after techniques used for Forecasting and trend Analysis in various fields like Actuarial Sciences to Construction and from Financial Services to Retail.
-It takes various techniques and methods from the field of Data Mining, Statistics, Predictive Modelling, etc. By successfully applying Predictive Analytics, Businesses can benefit immensely by interpreting big data to their advantage.
+It takes multiple techniques and methods from Data Mining, Statistics, Predictive Modelling, etc. By successfully applying Predictive Analytics, Businesses can benefit immensely by interpreting big data to their advantage.

-Data used for Predictive Analytics could be both Structured and Unstructured, examples of Age, Gender, Location, Income, etc are structured and Social Media Comments, and other text heavy or image processing also is considered unstructured data.
-Predictive Analytics using concepts of Data mining, Statistics and Text Analytics can easily interpret such structured and Unstructured Data.
-Predictive Analytics Process typically involves a 7 Step process viz., Defining the Project, Data Collection, Data Analysis, Statistics, Modelling, Model Deployment and Model Monitoring.
+Examples of structured data include Age, Gender, Location, Income, etc. On the other hand, unstructured data is unorganized and not formatted, usually found in text-heavy or image processing.
+Predictive Analytics using concepts of Data mining, Statistics, and Text Analytics can easily interpret such structured and Unstructured Data.
+Predictive Analytics typically involves a 7 Step process, viz., Defining the Project, Data Collection, Data Analysis, Statistics, Modelling, Model Deployment, and Model Monitoring.

 Several Predictive Analytics Techniques